close search icon

 A range of class types to suit your needs

-If you are a beginner, this is what to expect from our pilates classes
+If you are a beginner, here’s what to expect from our pilates classes

 Stepping into anything new – like your first Pilates class – can seem a bit daunting, but we really do make it easy to start.
 Our team is warm, experienced, and ready to guide you every step of the way.